-Yes: Yes: Yes: Ν R OF No State Policies, Procedures, Methods, and Descriptions (b) Specify the level of developmental delay in functioning or other comparable criteria that constitute a developmental delay in one or more of the developmental areas identified in §303.21(a)(1).
-(34 CFR §§303.203(c) & 303.111) If the State provides services under Part C to at-risk infants and toddlers through the statewide system, the application must include- (a) The State's definition of at-risk infants and toddlers with disabilities who are eligible in the State for services under Part C (consistent with §§303.5 and 303.21(b)); and NA NA NA NA (b) A description of the early intervention services provided under Part C to at-risk infants and toddlers with disabilities who meet the State's definition described in §303.204(a).
+Yes: N Yes: R Yes: OF No State Policies, Procedures, Methods, and Descriptions constitute a developmental delay in one or more of the developmental areas identified in §303.21(a)(1).
+(34 CFR §§303.203(c) & 303.111) If the State provides services under Part C to at-risk infants and toddlers through the statewide system, the application must include- (a) The State's definition of at-risk infants and toddlers with disabilities who are eligible in the State for services under Part C (consistent with §§303.5 and 303.21(b)); and N/A N/A N/A N/A (b) A description of the early intervention services provided under Part C to at-risk infants and toddlers with disabilities who meet the State's definition described in §303.204(a).
 (34 CFR §303.204).
 The policies and procedures listed in 5 are optional (i.e., they only apply if the State opts to serve at-risk children).
 Enter 'NA' in the cells to the left if the State has elected not to provide services under Part C to at-risk infants and toddlers; otherwise check the appropriate response under the 'Yes' column and, if checking 'N' or 'R', attach the definition and description.
 Each State application must include a description of the State's use of funds under Part C for the fiscal year or years covered by the application.
-(34 CFR §303.205) The State must complete Section III of this application. x 7.
+(34 CFR §303.205) The State must complete Section III of this application. х 7.
 Each application must include the State's policies and procedures that require the referral for early intervention services under Part C of specific children under the age of three, as described in §303.303(b) (which includes children who are the subject of a substantiated case of abuse or neglect, or directly affected by illegal substance abuse or withdrawal symptoms resulting from prenatal drug exposure).
-(34 CFR §303.206) x 8.
+(34 CFR §303.206) х 8.
 Each application must include a description of the procedure used by the State to ensure that resources are made available under Part C for all geographic areas within the State.
-(34 CFR §303.207) х Each application must include a description of the policies and procedures used by the State to ensure that, before adopting any new policy or procedure
+(34 CFR §303.207) х Each application must include a description of the policies and procedures used by the State to ensure that, before adopting any new policy or procedure (including any revision to an existing policy or procedure)